eunomia-bpf/nvbit-tutorial/README.md

 For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/)

+## About This Tutorial Repository

+This tutorial repository goes beyond basic examples to provide:

+- **Detailed Blog-Style Documentation** for each tool with comprehensive code explanations
+- **Step-by-Step Implementation Guides** showing how each tool is built
+- **Visual Diagrams and Examples** to illustrate key concepts
+- **Best Practices and Performance Considerations**
+- **Extension Ideas** for developing your own custom tools

+The repository contains:

+- **Core NVBit Library** (`core/`) - The main NVBit library and header files
+- **Example Tools** (`tools/`) - A collection of practical instrumentation tools with detailed explanations
+- **Test Applications** (`test-apps/`) - Simple CUDA applications to demonstrate the tools

-This repository is meant as a tutorial for learning NVBit.
-Along with the core library in `core/`, the `tools/` directory contains several example instrumentation tools.
-Every tool includes a blog-style README that walks through the code, explains the build process, and describes how to interpret the output.
+Each tool in the `tools/` directory includes a comprehensive tutorial README that walks through the code line-by-line, explains the build process, and describes how to interpret the output.

+## Learning Path

+The tools are organized in order of increasing complexity to provide a structured learning experience:

+1. **instr_count**: Learn the basics of CUDA instrumentation by counting instructions
+2. **opcode_hist**: Understand instruction mix analysis with opcode histograms
+3. **instr_count_bb**: Improve performance with basic block instrumentation
+4. **mov_replace**: Modify kernel behavior by replacing instructions
+5. **mem_trace**: Track memory access patterns with sophisticated data collection
+6. **mem_printf2**: Implement GPU-to-CPU communication for debugging
+7. **record_reg_vals**: Analyze register values during execution
+8. **instr_count_cuda_graph**: Handle modern CUDA features like CUDA graphs

-## Introduction
+## Introduction to NVBit

-NVBit (NVidia Binary Instrumentation Tool) is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.
+NVBit (NVIDIA Binary Instrumentation Tool) is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.

 NVBit provides a set of simple APIs that enable writing a variety of